MateenahJAHAN/ROC-AUC-in-the-context-of-TCR-antigen-binding./README.md

 This repository contains a Python notebook tutorial designed to teach the concepts of the **Receiver Operating Characteristic (ROC) curve** and the **Area Under the Curve (AUC)** in a simple, hands-on way.
 We use dummy data that mimics T-cell receptor (TCR) antigen binding to make the examples relevant for immunologists and bioinformaticians.

-The entire tutorial is ready to run step-by-step in Google Colab.

-***

 ## 🤔 What are ROC and AUC?
 (The Simple Explanation)